WYGI

-WYGI (1430 kHz) is a commercial AM radio station licensed to Madison, Tennessee, and serving the Nashville metropolitan area.
-WYGI and sister station WHPY-FM simulcast a classic hits radio format.
-They are owned by Kensington Digital Media and are known as "Hippie Radio."
-The stations focus on the "hippie era," playing the hits of the 1960s, 70s and 80s.
+WYGI (1430 AM) is a commercial radio station licensed to Madison, Tennessee, United States, and serving the Nashville metropolitan area.
+WYGI features a classic hits format, simulcasting co-owned WHPY-FM (94.5) as "Hippie Radio"; focusing on the "hippie era" playing the hits of the 1960s, 70s and 80s.
+They are owned by Kensington Digital Media, L.L.C.

-By day, WYGI is powered at 15,000 watts non-directional.
-But at night, to protect other stations on 1430 AM from interference, it reduces power to 1,000 watts and uses a directional antenna with a four-tower array.
-The transmitter is on Nesbitt Lane in Nashville, near Gallatin Pike North (U.S. Route 31E).